Quasi-periodic relativistic strings in the Minkowski space $\textbf{R}^{1+n}$: Introduction and Main Result

-In this paper, we show that the timelike minimal surface can has a time quasi-periodic motion in Minkowski space $\textbf{R}^{1+n}$.
-Our main result is: \begin{theorem} The timelke minimal surface $\Sigma$ can have a time quasi-periodic motion in Minkowski space $\textbf{R}^{1+n}$, i.e. there exists a classical solution
+In this paper, we show that the timelike minimal surface admits time the quasi-periodic motion in Minkowski space $\textbf{R}^{1+n}$.
+More precisely, we obtain the following main result: \begin{theorem} The timelke minimal surface $\Sigma$ can have a time quasi-periodic motion in Minkowski space $\textbf{R}^{1+n}$, i.e. there exists a classical solution

 which is time quasi-periodic with frequency $(1,\omega)$ and periodic in $\theta$ with periodic $T$, and satisfies (\ref{E1-3}) with the timelike character

 where $\omega\in\mathcal{D}_{\gamma,\tau}$ satisfies